Nicolas Clément: Career

 Clément was the first man known to define and utilize the Calorie as a unit of heat.
 The definition was published in the journal, Le Producteur, in 1824.
 His calorie was a kg-calorie (modern kcal), and his definition entered French dictionaries as early as 1842.
 One of his lasting influences was to help the calorie enter the international lexicon.
-It was defined as heating a kg of water by 1 degree C until about 1929, but was superseded when a committee of the British Academy of Sciences proposed the g-calorie as an alternate unit of energy (with the newly defined joule taking precedence).
+It was defined as heating a kilogram of water by 1 degree Celsius until about 1929, but was superseded when a committee of the British Academy of Sciences proposed the g-calorie as an alternate unit of energy (with the newly defined joule taking precedence).
 This marked the beginning of "calorie confusion" because the kilocalorie had to be introduced as a unit in the m-kg-s system.
-Thus, the reason that U.S. food labels describe food energy in calories can be traced to Nicolas Clément-Desormes' lectures of 1819–1824.
+Thus, the reason that U.S. food labels describe food energy in calories can be traced to Nicolas Clément-Desormes's lectures of 1819–1824.

-Clément-Desormes was a successful young industrialist who was owner or partner in several chemical companies, including one that made sugar from beets.
+Clément-Desormes was a successful young industrialist who owned and partnered with several chemical companies, including one that made sugar from beets.
 He was sought after as an industrial consultant.
 Some speculate that his sudden death was brought on by a business disagreement concerning payments that were owed to him for successful introduction of a profitable process.